ARMmbed/mbed-os-example-ble/BLE_GAPButton/README.md

 1. Open the BLE scanner on your phone.

-1. Find your device.
+1. Find your device and look at the advertisement broadcasted by your device (there is no need to connect to your device).

-1. The Service Data field for your device should show the button press count.
+1. The Service Data field of the advertisement packet broadcasted by your device reflects the button press count.
 The starting value is 0.

 1. Press the button on the device.

-1. The Service Data field value should change.
+1. The Service Data field value of the advertisement packet should change every time you press the button.

+## Note

+Since broadcasting is not reliable and your phone may scan intermittently, it is possible that your phone will miss button updates.